-During the semester, our class will be divided into small groups working with one TA per group.
+During the semester, our class will be divided into small groups working with one TA per group and two larger groups with two TAs per group.
 We will use these groups for in-class activities including writing workshops, case discussions, peer review, and other in-class exercises.